raul23/pyebooktools/README.rst

 Most parameters are not required and if nothing is specified, the default value defined in the default config file `default_config.py`_ will be used.

-The ``ebooktools`` script consists of various subcommands for the organization and management of ebook collections.
+The ``ebooktools.py`` script consists of various subcommands for the organization and management of ebook collections.
 The usage pattern for running one of the subcommands is as follows: